A Few Early Years

 Children often wonder why it was that their parents led the life they did, when no one is left to answer.
 I was never able to persuade my father to talk much about his life.
 He would say only that he "didn't have a normal childhood".
 I don't know if I did.
 However, my mother wrote about her childhood, so I'm luckier than most.

 Few realize the extent of the fallibility of human memory.
-For examples, read "Eyewitness Testimony" by Elizabeth Loftus.
-Many of the memory errors described seem to be produced during REM sleep, in order to increase the useful capacity of our memory.
+For example, read "Eyewitness Testimony" by Elizabeth Loftus.
+Many of the memory errors described seem to be produced during REM sleep, to increase the useful capacity of our memory.
 Human brains have evolved not just to extract, but to form concordance from dissonance; not just to forget, but to modify that which is inconsistent with previous experience, to preserve the existence of a single consciousness.
-There appears to be little distinction between our existing knowledge and the way in which we extract additional knowledge from our surroundings.
+There appears to be little distinction between our existing knowledge and how we extract additional knowledge from our surroundings.
 Your understanding, and mine, is dependent as much upon each of our previous experiences as upon what actually happened.

 And, I have an additional problem remembering things: I seem to not have a conventional short-term memory.
 I can remember a telephone number (the behaviorists' 7±2 item memory) only if I can make it form an audible rhythm.
 Worse, if I am told several different things in succession, I can remember only the last, unless I take notes (the 'conscious' working memory).
 Lawyers love this problem of mine.
 Just try taking a piece of paper and pencil to a divorce stand where lawyers make the rules.